 University at Albany is among your top options if you want to study Sociology.
 Positioned in Albany, New York, this college is a very good final choice for students who enjoy the thrill of a significant city.

 About 88.0% of UAlbany applicants send their SAT scores, which average about 1,095.Score more than 24 on the ACT?
 That is over the typical applicant score, so definitely submit it.
-Obtain all the essential details on UAlbany by checking out their scorecard.
+The scorecard provides a fantastic overview of UAlbany.

 Every student who is interested in Sociology needs to look into University of California - Santa Cruz.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 Around 69.0% of the professors at this school are full-time and get normal office hours, so they tend to be more accessible to help.Around 55.0% of undergraduates complete their degree on time at this school, which is much higher than the U.S. average of 36.0%.
-Want to learn a little more about University of California - Santa Cruz's campus?
-Take a virtual tour.
+Go on a virtual tour to explore UC Santa Cruz.

 It's hard to beat University of California - Riverside if you wish to pursue Sociology as a major.
 Sociology majors from University of California - Riverside earn a boost of about 6.5% over the average earnings of Sociology majors.
 This school is one of the largest schools in California.